Šumadija: Middle Ages

 Šumadija was located directly northeast of Raška, the centre of the Serbian Principality.
-It is unclear where the exact border with the Bulgarian Khanate went in the 10th century.
+The exact location of its border with the Bulgarian Khanate in the 10th century is unclear.
 Prince Zaharija is known to have united several Slavic tribes along the common border to rebel against Bulgaria in the 920s. Časlav (r.
-927–960), and Constantine Bodin (r.
-1081–1101), may have held parts of Šumadija.
+927–960) and Constantine Bodin (r.
+1081–1101) may have held parts of Šumadija.
 The southern half of Šumadija later came under the rule of Grand Prince Stefan Nemanja and the Nemanjić dynasty (1166–1371).

-Central Šumadija's three parts – Gruža, Jasenica and Lepenica, most likely existed as administrative divisions or župe (counties) during the Byzantine era.
-Of these, Gruža was mentioned in the beginning of the 11th century as a peripheral province.
-The province of Lepenica, with the status of župa, officially entered the realm of Grand Prince Stefan Nemanja in 1183, and later Nemanja granted it as property (metochion) to his endowment, the Hilandar monastery, which he confirmed in the 1198 chrysobull.
+Central Šumadija's three parts—Gruža, Jasenica, and Lepenica—most likely existed as administrative divisions or župe (counties) during the Byzantine era.
+Gruža was mentioned in the beginning of the 11th century as a peripheral province.
+The province of Lepenica, with the status of župa, officially entered Stefan Nemanja's realm in 1183; Nemanja later granted it as property (metochion) to his endowment, the Hilandar monastery, which he confirmed in the 1198 chrysobull.
 The province of Dendra, which was held by Serbian ruler Desa (fl.
 1150–66), has been interpreted as Šumadija by some scholars, and as Toplica but it has been concluded that it was in the vicinity of Niš; Leskovac (historically Glubočica and Dubočica).

 The medieval Serbian state saw its end with the Serbian Despotate's fall in Šumadija in the 15th century.